dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 </File>

-Like with all config inheritance, any configs set _within_ the versioned model's definition (`.sql` or `.py` file) will take precedence over the configs set in yaml.
+Like with all config inheritance, any configs set _within_ the versioned model's definition (`.sql` or `.py` file) will take precedence over the configs set in YAML.

 ### Configuring database location with `alias`